 It’s a simple one: Sex is good.
 Good sex makes people happy.
 It deepens relationships.
 So it helps marriages last and that pleases God and makes society better.

-And what do you think?
+What do you think?
 Is this just too racy for believers?
-Or is it a breath of fresh air in a Puritanical church culture?
+Or is it a breath of fresh air in a puritanical church culture?